 Small Space, Big Love: Apartment Dogs – by Carrie Barkshaw

-Small space, big love
+Small space, big love - living in an apartment with a dog

 Can’t live without a dog but you live in an apartment?
 Don’t let that stop you!
 Sure, you might have a few restrictions but you can definitely make it work.